synogen/mpp/readme.md

 HA should then automatically pick up the different published entities through its MQTT integration.

 ## TODO
-- implement commands from inverter protocol manual
+- implement more commands from inverter protocol manual